Why is my vinyl siding warping?

 The reason why the siding warps is not because it’s a defective product.
 It was just never intended to be exposed to temperatures that high, as most vinyl siding will melt at just 165° F.

 Just one Low-E glass window can easily cause thousands of dollars in damage.

 Most people don’t even realize what’s happening or why, they just see that large patches of siding have been warped or artificial turf has been scorched.

 This is a relatively new problem and it’s rapidly growing every year because most new homes are being built with Low-E windows.

 Melted siding has now become so widespread that the major vinyl siding manufacturers have updated their warranties to exclude damage from heat caused by window reflections.

 Making things even more complicated is that a lot of the time it’s a neighbor’s Low-E window that is causing the damage.

-So if this is happening to you of your neighbor, do not replace any damaged siding or turf yet.
+So if this is happening to you or your neighbor, do not replace any damaged siding or artificial grass yet.